mx-liebald/bryntum-schedulerpro-issues/README.md

 ## Issue

-When drag creating an event and, during the interaction, `loadInlineData` is called, the scheduler breaks and logs errors.
+When drag creating an event and, during the interaction, `loadInlineData` is called (e.g. because of polling), the scheduler breaks and logs errors.
 This can be reproduced as follows:

 1. Open the page, reload if the page was already opened
 2. Click "Refetch Data".
 This waits 500ms (to give you time for step 3) and then calls `loadInlineData`